s-ol/alive/core/extensions.md

 Op's main logic will go.
 Generally here it should be checked which input(s) changed, and then internal state and the output value may be updated.

-## defining `Action`s
+## defining `Builtin`s
-Actions are more powerful than Ops, because they control whether, which and how their arguments are evaluated.
+Builtins are more powerful than Ops, because they control whether, which and how their arguments are evaluated.
 They roughly correspond to *macros* in Lisps.
-There is less of a concrete guideline for implementing Actions because there are a lot more options, and it really depends a lot on what the Action should achieve.
-Nevertheless, a good starting point is to read the `Action` class documentation, take a look at the builtin `Action`s in `core/builtin.moon` and get familiar with the relevant internal interfaces (especially `AST`, `Result` , and `Scope`).
+There is less of a concrete guideline for implementing Builtins because there are a lot more options, and it really depends a lot on what the Builtin should achieve.
+Nevertheless, a good starting point is to read the `Builtin` class documentation, take a look at `Builtin`s in `core/builtin.moon` and get familiar with the relevant internal interfaces (especially `AST`, `Result`, and `Scope`).

 ## defining `IOStream`s
 `IOStream`s are `EventStream`s that can 'magically' create events out of